mikejlong60/algorithms-go/skiena-4/exercise24.md

 3. Now there are 6 arrays after the merge operation and return the ordered array to above layer.
 That merge is O(N)
 4. Now there are 3 arrays.
 Return those 4 arrays to above layer.
 That array merge is O(n).
 5. Return the sorted array.

+Cost of merge is O(log^3 n)
+Total time: proportional to 𝑁